 One member of the group which submitted the request should - if not already represented on the SCI - be nominated as an observer to the SCI until the review of the issue in question has been completed.

-At its kick-off meeting the SCI should nominate a Chair and a Vice Chair from its membership.
+In December of each year, the SCI should ask for volunteers for a Chair from its membership.
+If there are only two candidates for Chair the GNSO Secretariat will conduct an election via e-mail ballot and tally the results after one week.
+The losing candidate will have the option of accepting the position of Vice Chair.
+If he or she elects not to accept this position, the SCI will ask for volunteers for Vice Chair.
+If there are multiple candidates for the Chair the GNSO Secretariat will conduct an election via e-mail ballot and tally the results after one week and likewise conduct an election for the Vice Chair via e-mail ballot and tally the result after one week.
+Only the Primary members of the Standing Committee (see description below) shall be eligible to vote for the Chair and Vice Chair.
+The Chair shall serve for a 1-year term with the option to continue for a second 1-year term.
+The Vice Chair’s term shall not be limited, should the Vice Chair choose to stand for Chair.
 The Chair and Vice Chair are expected to act in a neutral manner and avoid any situation where a conflict of interest may arise for example as a result of exercising another function or role within ICANN.

 Members of the Standing Committee (Primary and Alternate members)